TagirSharipov/TagirSharipov/README.md

 Experienced software engineer with over 15 years in the industry.
 Based in Italy and working remotely, I have successfully delivered complex projects for both major corporations and startups.
 My expertise includes business analysis, system architecture, and team leadership.

-* 🌍  I'm based in Italy
 * ✉️  You can contact me at [semplice@giallo.it](mailto:semplice@giallo.it)
-* 🧠  I'm learning microfrontends
-* ⚡  Certified Public Accountant (former) and Italian vice-champion in gym boxing for 2023.

 ### Skills